-Reduction of trouble begins with the performance of the prescribed maintenance actions.
+Reduction of trouble begins with the performance of the prescribed maintenance actions in the MAINTENANCE section of this manual.
 All maintenance actions should be performed before using this procedure.
-See the Systems Diagram (Page 32) for a schematic presentation of machine operation.
+See the Systems Diagram (Page 52) for a schematic representation of the machines operation.

-Symptom: The engine will not start
+Symptom: The engine will not start.

-- 1. The On-Off Control setting could be out of adjustment preventing starting air from reaching the engine.
-See the section on ADJUSTING THE ON-OFF CONTROL. - 2.
-The machine could be out of gasoline or have very old and stale gasoline in the Fuel Tank.
-Use only fresh gasoline with Dyna-Fog® Fuel Stabilizer. - 3.
-The Fuel Filter could be clogged. - 4.
-Examine the starting air line to see if it is securely connected to the antechamber.
-Air should be pumped through the line when the air switch is pressed. - 5.
-The spark plug may be weak or intermittent.
-If the spark plug is soaked with gas then the machine is flooded.
+1. The On-Off Control setting could be out of adjustment preventing starting air from reaching the engine.
+See the section on ADJUSTING THE ON-OFF CONTROL.

+2. The machine could be out of gasoline or have very old and/or stale gasoline in the Fuel Tank.
+Use only fresh gasoline with a minimum octane rating of 87.

+3. The Fuel Filter could be clogged.

+4. Examine the starting air line to see if it is securely connected to the top of the air filter cover and at the air pump.

+5. The spark plug may be weak or intermittent.
+If the spark plug is soaked with gas then the machine is "flooded".
 Is the electrode gap correct?
-Refer to the MAINTENANCE section. - 6.
-Remove the spark plug to see if gasoline reaches the spark plug.
+Refer to the MAINTENANCE section of this manual.

+6. Remove the spark plug to see if gasoline reaches the spark plug.
 If the spark plug is not wet, then gasoline is not reaching the spark plug.

+WARNING:

+DO NOT push the ignition switch with the spark plug removed.